-Damage to the jawbone can be caused in areas where there are missing teeth.
+Damage to the jawbone can occur in areas where there are missing teeth.
 The jawbone can deteriorate and change the facial structure and make it unsuitable for a dental implant.
-Today’s technology can repair the inadequate bone in preparation for dental implants through bone grafting, restoring functionality and esthetic appearance.Read more about Bone Grafting
+Luckily, today’s technology can repair the inadequate bone in preparation for dental implants through bone grafting, restoring functionality and esthetic appearance.

-There are two kinds of numbing injections.
-A block injection numbs an entire region of your mouth, such as one side of your lower jaw.
-An infiltration injection numbs a smaller area.
-This is the area near where the injection was given.
+When performing oral procedures that require numbing, dentists employ two kinds of local anesthesia, block injections, which numbs an entire region of your mouth, such as one side of your lower jaw, and infiltration injections, which numb a smaller area.

 Oral pathology is the specialty of dentistry and discipline of pathology that deals with the nature, identification and management of diseases affecting the oral and maxillofacial regions (the mouth and jaw areas).
-It is a science that investigates the causes, processes and effects of these diseases.
 The practice of oral pathology includes research and diagnosis of diseases using clinical, radiographic, microscopic, biochemical or other examinations.

-When a dentist extracts a tooth, the procedure leaves behind a small hole where the tooth once was.
-This socket can be very sensitive at first, which is why your dentist may recommend socket preservation to go along with your extraction.
+When a tooth is extracted, the procedure leaves behind a small hole where the tooth once was.
+This socket can be very sensitive at first, which is why your provider may recommend socket preservation to go along with your extraction.

 Wisdom Teeth Removal

 Oral health care providers recommend removing wisdom teeth before they become a more difficult and painful problem -- and to avoid a more complicated surgery.
 Whether your wisdom teeth have emerged or not, we offer a variety of sedation types to meet any need and ensure that your experience is comfortable and pain-free.